Temple welcomes you to become an international student.

 - American College Testing (ACT)—School Code 3724

-Documents must be submitted to email@example.com by a school official or examining/testing body.
+Documents and other testing must be submitted to email@example.com by a school official or examining/testing body.
 Documents sent by mail may delay application processing.
 The mailing address is below.
+For information on how documents or testing can be submitted, please contact the International Admissions office.

 1803 N. Broad St., 714 Carnell Hall